Evaluating Taoism and Zen

 While Taoism is very old (going back at least to the fourth century), and Continuing Creation is very new, they both comprehend that the Creative power of the universe is not a person-like God, but an abstract force, power, or flow.
 5.

 Moreover, in both Taoism and Continuing Creation, this Flow does not stand outside the Earth in a place called “heaven,” but is intricately woven into the Creative Processes we see all around us.
 Thus, while God is thought by the Abrahamic religions (Judaism, Christianity, and Islam) to have created the Universe, the Tao grows and evolves with the universe.
-Both spiritual paths are examples of “process theology,” which we discussed in our Essay, Theological Forerunners to Our Spiritual Path.
+Both these Wholistic Paths are examples of “process theology,” which we discussed in our Essay, Theological Forerunners to Our Spiritual Path.

 Unlike the Abrahamic God (Yahweh Jehovah, Allah) of the three desert religions, the Tao does not issue commandments and does not punish or reward tribes or individual humans.
 Unlike the desert God, neither the Tao of Taoism nor the Way of Continuing Creation pretends to be purely good (omni-benevolent) because, as we all know, reality contains both good and evil.
-Yet, Taoism, and our own Spiritual Way, do not conduct violent jihad, perform no honor killings, burn no witches at the stake, nor force women to wear suffocating black robes and veils in the heat of the summer sun.
+Yet, Taoist Practice, and our own Practice, do not conduct violent jihad, perform no honor killings, burn no witches at the stake, nor force women to wear suffocating black robes and veils in the heat of the summer sun.

 The main difference between Taoism and the Path of Continuing Creation is that the latter benefits from hundreds of years of increasing scientific knowledge, which, among other things, is able to illuminate how the processes of the Tao, the processes of Nature, actually work.
-In this sense, the Book of Continuing Creation: The Growing> Organizing> Direction> (G>O>D>) of the Cosmos can be seen as an expansion and clarification of Taoism.
+In this sense, the Book of Continuing Creation: The Growing, Organizing, Direction of the Cosmos can be seen as an expansion and clarification of Taoism.
 (For more about these processes, see our Essay, The Processes of Evolution – and Their Spiritual Meaning.)

 These two seminal works were preceded by the ancient (2700 BCE) I Ching (The Book of Changes, in which Yin (the “male principle) and Yang (the female principle) were combined with the Five Elements (water, fire, wood, metal, and earth) to make 64 patterns (hexagrams) that were used in fortune telling.
 6